 Valerie Joi Fiddmont is a brilliant composer, pianist and singer, a phenomenal choir director and music producer, and an exceptional teacher, scholar and writer.
-And, above all else, Valerie Joi is a minister of Love, whose ministry – and mastery – expresses itself in its most pure and powerful form through song.
+And above all else, Valerie Joi believes in the healing power of music for spiritual and social transformation.

 Valerie Joi’s music emanates a joy rooted in freedom and authenticity.
 Dedicated to the power of collective song, she invites listeners to join her with their most authentic selves.
 Through her music, Valerie Joi conveys a powerful message of social justice, challenging people to go deeper, to heal and to forgive.
 She asks us to remember the planet, our ancestors and elders, and the children.
 And she reminds us to trust ourselves and each other, knowing that just like the choirs she directs, we are much more powerful when we join our voices together as one.